 Articles are published online under the Creative Commons Attribution 4.0 International

 (CC BY 4.0) usage licence.
 Ownership of copyright of the manuscript contents remains with the authors.
 The authors retain the non-exclusive right to do anything they wish with the published article(s), provided attribution is given to the applicable journal with details of the original publication, as set out in the official citation of the article published in the journal.
 The retained right specifically includes the right to post the article on the authors’ or their institution’s websites or in institutional repositories.

 New manuscript submission guidelines

 Authors are encouraged to submit manuscripts online in a format defined by the author guidelines available on the journal’s website.
 Each manuscript is pre-screened by plagiarism detection software both before and after review.
 The review process, copy editing, layout editing and proofing of manuscripts are also all managed online, with authors contributing to both the copyediting and proofing stages of the process.

 Upon acceptance of a manuscript for publication by the Editor-in-Chief, the editorial staff will work towards preparing the manuscript for online publication.
-We aim for a three-month turnaround time from acceptance to online publication.
-However, this depends on the corresponding author’s responses during the final stages of editing.

 The first stage involves language editing, after which the manuscript is returned to the corresponding author for review.
 This is the author’s final opportunity to make text changes to the manuscript and submit a revised version.
 At a later stage the editorial staff will send the author one set of galley proofs, and the author will have two working days to mark any typographical errors.
 It may not be possible to incorporate author corrections in the printed version of the manuscript if the author fails to respond to proofreading requests.
 Authors should visit their personalised homepage frequently to assess the location or stage of the manuscript.